 $2,300/two-week season — airfare not included

 Academic Credit/Cost per Credit/Institution

-Housing is provided at Beit Haccerem Retreat Center located in Migdal.
+Housing is provided at Beth Haccerem Retreat Center located in Migdal.
 Rooms are double occupancy with two single beds and private bath.
 Three meals per day are provided plus an on-site brunch at the excavation.
 A single room is available for an additional cost of $700.
 This includes one overnight in Tel Aviv and one overnight in Jerusalem.

 Open for tours